 The duration of the visa is limited to the employer's need for the temporary workers.
 The maximum authorized period is one year.
 However, the employer may extend the duration of the visa up to a total period of three years in one year increments.
 It should be noted that in many cases for the H2B visa you will not receive a visa for one year in duration.

 Spouses of H-2B visa holder or an unmarried child under 21 years of age of H-2B visa holder are issued an H-4 visa.
 They may remain in the US as long as the authorized stay of the H-2B visa holder.
 H-4 visa holders are not permitted to work in the US.

 Applicants should be aware that a visa does not guarantee entry into the United States.
 The officer at the port of entry has authority to deny admission, even if the applicant has a visa.
 Also, the officer at the port of entry, not the consular officer, determines the period for which the bearer of a temporary work visa is authorized to remain in the United States.
 At the port of entry, officials issue Form I-94, Record of Arrival-Departure, which notes the length of stay permitted.
 The decision to grant or deny a request for extension of stay, however, is made solely by the USCIS.

-In order to be considered as a non-immigrant under the above classifications, the prospective employer must file Form I-129, Petition for Non-immigrant Worker, with the United States Bureau of Citizenship and Immigration Services (USCIS).
+In order to be considered as a non-immigrant under the above classifications, the prospective employer must file Form I-129, Petition for Non-immigrant Worker, with the United States Citizenship and Immigration Services (USCIS).
 Once approved, the employer is sent a notice of approval, Form I-797.

 Petitions should be filed no more than six months before the proposed employment will begin.
 However, they should be submitted at least 45 days before the employment will begin, because the petition processing and visa issuance may not be completed before work is to begin.